ESG and sustainability matters for Financial Services

 ESG Strategy

-Our approach to building an effective ESG strategy is to evaluate risk and opportunity, identify specific regulatory requirements, map firm values, assess reputation risk, and conduct testing to the extent the strategy is embedded after a period of time.
+Our approach to building an effective ESG strategy is to evaluate risk and opportunity, identify specific regulatory requirements, map firm values, assess reputation risk, and conduct testing to the extent to which the strategy is embedded after a period of time.

 Our model has three defined steps: